 Laytham Ballard once protected humanity as part of the Nightwise, a secret order of modern-day mages dedicating to holding hellish supernatural forces at bay, but that was before a string of sadistic ritual murders shook everything he believed in—and sent him down a much darker path.
 One that has already cost him most of his soul, as well as everything he once held dear.

 Now a powerful faerie mob boss has hired Ballard to find his lost-lost daughter, who went missing several years ago.
 The long-cold trail leads him across the globe, from the luxurious playgrounds of the rich and famous to the seedy occult underbelly of Los Angeles, where creatures of myth and legend mingle with street gangs and sex clubs, and where Ballard finds his own guilty past waiting for him around every shadowy corner.
 To find Caern Ankou, he will have to confront old enemies, former friends and allies, and a grisly cold case that has haunted him for years.

 But is Caern still alive?
 And, perhaps more importantly, does she even want to be found?

 Tor Books is sponsoring a giveaway of one set of Nightwise and The Night Dahlia!
 To enter, please email me at email@example.com with subject “Nightwise” and your name and mailing address.
 This giveaway is open until April 15, 2018 and is open to North American residents only.

 Please make sure to include your full mailing address, I cannot consider you for the giveaway without it.

-Note on privacy: I will not be using your email address or mailing address for any purpose other than this specific giveaway.
-If you win, your mailing address will be forwarded to the book’s publisher (Tor Books, in this case) so that they can mail you the book, but they won’t ever see your email address.
+Note on privacy: I will not use your email address or mailing address for any purpose other than this specific giveaway.
+If you win, your mailing address will be forwarded to the publisher (Tor Books, in this case) so that they can mail you the books, but they will not see your email address.